Dvar Yerushalayim

 Yeshivat Dvar Yerushalayim, also called the Jerusalem Academy of Jewish Studies, is a yeshiva for baalei teshuva currently located in the Har Nof neighborhood of Jerusalem.
 The yeshiva was founded in 1970 by Rabbi Boruch Horovitz.

 Faculty

+He moved to Israel to study at the Hebron Knesset Israel Yeshiva in Jerusalem.
 Prior to his move to Israel, Rabbi Boruch Horovitz was a rabbi in Manchester, England.
 Born 1930 in Frankfurt, his family and he moved to London pre-WW II.
 Horovitz studied in Gateshead and, in 1957, became rav of Manchester's Central Synagogue.